 What is the capital of China?

-What is the currency of China?
+What is the total population of China?

-What is the religion of China?
+What is the national religion in China?